MrTomRod/Bacterial_genome_assembly/README.md

 This is a fork of [danielwuethrich87/Bacterial_genome_assembly](https://github.com/danielwuethrich87/Bacterial_genome_assembly), optimized for SLURM by Simone Oberhansli.

-This pipeline assembles Illumina paired end reads.
+This pipeline assembles **Illumina paired end reads**.
 It results in a scaffold and annotated assembly.

 Steps:
 - Read trimming